sharife/goldenthread-v2/site/content/_index.md

       The past, present, and future collide in the touching story of a couple’s annual road trips to the Caspian Sea in this rare glimpse into the lives of contemporary Iranians.
   - image: https://ucarecdn.com/0a9cd94e-3d4d-4d01-bda7-436b4b1f2508/
-    subtitle: You Give Us Hope for the Future
+    subtitle: You Give Us Hope for the Future!
     cta: DONATE NOW!
     link: /donate/
     text: At Golden Thread, we remain committed to fulfilling our mission, despite